egenerse/master-thesis/content/introduction.typ

   Describe the research goals and/or research questions and how you address them by summarizing what you want to achieve in your thesis, e.g. developing a system and then evaluating it.
 ]

-The goal of this thesis is to modernize and improve the Apollon UML Diagram Editor by reengineering its codebase, enhancing accessibility across platforms, and simplifying the user experience.
-These improvements aim to help students create UML diagrams more effectively during programming exercises, exams, and software design projects.

-Before implementation began, a series of proofs of concept (POCs) were conducted to evaluate the viability of various frameworks and libraries.
-These included experiments with Angular, React, React Flow, and Capacitor to assess core rendering strategies, mobile support, and usability.
-These POCs confirmed that a React-based architecture with React Flow for diagramming and Capacitor for mobile packaging offered the most flexible and scalable solution.
+To guide the implementation process, a series of proofs of concept (POCs) were conducted to evaluate the viability of various frameworks and libraries.
+These included experiments with Angular, React, React Flow, and Capacitor, focusing on rendering strategies, mobile support, and usability.
+The results indicated that a React-based architecture, using React Flow for diagramming and Capacitor for mobile packaging, offered the most flexible and scalable foundation.

-To achieve the goals of the project, we define the following three main objectives:
+Based on these findings, the project defines the following three main objectives:

 1. *Reengineer the Apollon codebase using modern React technologies and create a reusable library interface*
 2. *Enhance accessibility for both web and mobile users*
 3. *Improve the overall usability and visibility of the application*

-We explain each objective in detail below and state the responsibilities of each author.

 === Reengineer the Apollon Codebase Using Modern React